cesium/fractal-tree/src/content/_index.md

 ![](crash.png)

-well its no surprise there's no limitation/condition to make it stop when it created an infinite loop and eventually went boom,so lets make a stop point so eventually it stops and don't explodes anymore, in order for it to happen use if parentheses and inside the condition you want for branch to stop here lets use len > 4 implement the if condition before with branch inside and it will stop when len is minus or equal to 4 in this case, so lets try it
+Well, its no surprise there's no limitation/condition to make it stop when it created an infinite loop and eventually went boom,so lets make a stop point so eventually it stops and don't explodes anymore, in order for it to happen use if parentheses and inside the condition you want for branch to stop here lets use `len > 4` implement the if condition before with branch inside and it will stop when `len` is minus or equal to 4 in this case, so lets try it.

 ```javascript